Access Tableau Content in Microsoft 365

 8. After you start the meeting, select the Tableau tab.
 This opens the Tableau content in a side panel, which is visible to only you.

 9. On the side panel, select the share to stage button.
 This makes the content visible to others in the meeting.
 Be aware that the content that you share appears to others as you see it, similar to how screen sharing works.
-If there is row-level security on the data, everyone in the meeting sees your view of the data.
+If there's row-level security on the data, everyone in the meeting sees your view of the data.

 Share Tableau content in messages